Interstate 65 in Tennessee: Nashville and suburban projects

-Nashville to Kentucky widening
+Outer suburban and exurban widening projects

 Although the area along I-65 north of Nashville has not grown as fast as the suburbs to the south, this stretch of highway is part of a major north–south freight corridor between Atlanta and Chicago, and in addition to trucks, also receives a large volume of tourist traffic.
 As Kentucky widened their rural stretches of I-65 in the 2000s and 2010s, TDOT began to receive criticism for not widening their adjacent stretch to the south.
 As part of a project to construct a new interchange with an extension of the northern terminus of SR 109, the northernmost 1 mi of I-65 in Tennessee was widened to six lanes.
 The interchange opened on November 27, 2019, and final work was completed in the spring of 2020.
 Preliminary engineering for the remaining 23 mi segment, which extends to SR 174 in Goodlettsville, first received funding under the IMPROVE Act, passed by the Tennessee General Assembly in 2017.
 This legislation increased the state's fuel taxes and vehicle registration fees for the purpose of funding a backlog of 962 needed transportation projects.
 This stretch will be widened in four separate phases.

 The first phase, which began on September 30, 2021, widened the approximately 9.7 mi segment between south of SR 25 and south of SR 109, and converted a northbound weigh station into a truck parking area.
 At a cost of $160 million, this project was the most expensive individual contract ever awarded by TDOT at the time.
 In 2022, more than 340 crashes occurred along this stretch, making it the most dangerous work zone in the state.
 In response, TDOT implemented additional safety measures along this stretch in May 2023, including stationing additional state troopers, installing additional warning signs and radar speed signs, and a reduction of the speed limit from 60 to 55 mph.
 Construction on this phase was completed on September 19, 2024.
 The next phase, which began on March 28, 2025, widens the four-lane section between SR 174 and US 31W, constructs auxiliary lanes on the six-lane section between Rivergate Parkway and SR 174, and reconstructs the US 31 interchange into a diverging diamond interchange.
 Completion is expected by November 30, 2027.